Aminat Adeniyi

 Aminat Oluwafunmilayo Adeniyi (born 21 April 1993) is a Nigerian freestyle wrestler.
 She competed in the women's freestyle 58 kg event at the 2014 Commonwealth Games where she won a gold medal.

 She has been the National Champion in Wrestling in Nigeria since 2009 till date, a feat that has never been achieved by anyone in Nigeria.
 In 2010, she competed in Junior African Championship in Egypt, where she won a gold medal.
 She further continued her quest for glory when she competed in Senior African Wrestling Championship in Morocco in 2012, where she was a silver medalist.

 In 2013, Aminat Adeniyi was also a Nigerian sportswoman representative to the Commonwealth Championship in South Africa, where she won a silver medal.
 She equally participated in the Senior African Wrestling Championship in Tunisia, 2014, where she was crowned African champion of her category.
 Her international achievement outside the shore of Africa was in Commonwealth Championship in the same 2014 Glasgow, Scotland, where she won gold.

 She also, as an athlete, participated in the Senior African Wrestling Championship in Egypt, 2015, where she completed the tournament as a silver medalist.
 In 2015, the eleventh All African African Games in Congo Brazzaville, she was a Nigerian representative in her category as a wrestler, and she won gold.
 A year later, in 2016, she competed in the Senior African Wrestling Championship held in Egypt, where she won a gold medal.
 During the same year, 2016, she won silver medal in an Olympics qualification in Algeria, which qualified her as an athlete in Rio 2016 Olympics events.
 She participated in the Grand Prix of Spain in 2016, where she won bronze medal.

 In 2017, she was an African champion in the senior category of the wrestling championship held in Morocco.
 In the same 2017, she wrestled at the Wrestling World Championship in France, where she became Number eight(8) in the world.

 Also, in 2018, she participated in the Senior African Wrestling Championship held in Port-Harcourt, Rivers State, Nigeria and won the gold medal.

 She was bestowed with national honour, Member of Order of Niger, MON by the former President Goodluck Jonathan in 2014 in recognition of her grand achievements in sports.

-She was part of Nigerian contingents, as a freestyle wrestler, to the 2019 African Games held in Rabat, Morocco, where she defeated Etane Ngollo B. from Cameroon, on a winning streak, without conceding a point during the final encounter, to emerge gold medalist of 62kg category which has made her be the back-to-back champion.
+She was part of Nigerian contingents, as a freestyle wrestler, to the 2019 African Games held in Rabat, Morocco, where she defeated Etane Ngollo B. from Cameroon, on a winning streak, without conceding a point during the final encounter, to emerge gold medalist of 62 kg category which has made her be the back-to-back champion.